iusztinpaul/hands-on-llms/README.md

  Go to [AWS](https://aws.amazon.com/console/), create an account, and generate a pair of credentials.

- After, download and install their [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure it](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with your credentials.
+ After, download and install their [AWS CLI v2.11.22](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure it](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with your credentials.

  **Note:** You will pay only for what you use.
 You will deploy only a `t2.small` EC2 VM, which is only `~$0.023` / hour.
 If you don't want to deploy the feature pipeline, using AWS is optional.